schurhammer/gig/README.md

 You can use the `@external(c, "", "function_name")` annotation to call C functions.
-The compiler will then generate a header file with a function declaration that you can include and implement your function against.
+The compiler will then generate a header file with a function declaration that you can include and implement your function against (use the `--headers` option).
 Your implementation C file should be named in the same way as the header file.
 Preferably your functions should be namespaced e.g. `module_name_function_name()`.

 ## Feature / Todo List